 Aircraft maintenance engineers may do some or all of the following:

-- inspect and service engines, propellers and airframes, as well as the hydraulic, ventilation/pressurisation, electronic, and mechanical systems of aircraft to ensure they work correctly and meet the safety requirements of the original manufacturer, in accordance with Civil Aviation Authority regulations
+- inspect and service engines, propellers and airframes, as well as the hydraulic, ventilation/pressurisation, electronic, and mechanical systems of aircraft, to ensure they operate correctly and meet the safety requirements of the original manufacturer, in accordance with Civil Aviation Authority regulations

-- repair or replace faulty or old parts or systems
+- repair or replace faulty or beyond-safe life parts or systems

-- test parts and systems to make sure they work
+- test parts and systems to ensure sure they operate correctly

 - keep records of repairs.